Hornbill-Docs/servicemanager-config/servicemanager-config/assets/new-assets-mode-infokit.md

 layout: article-toc
 ---

-# New assets mode infokit
+# New assets mode information kit

 On July 27, 2026, the new asset management functionality will move out of preview and will replace the current asset management which will no longer be available.